belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 - Use semantic `<section>` or `<article>` element
 - Add proper heading (`<h1>` or `<h2>`) for error message
-- Use Headless UI `Button` component for retry button
+- Use Catalyst UI `Button` component for retry button (provides default styling)
 - Add `role="alert"` or `aria-live="assertive"` for error announcements
 - Ensure error message is properly announced to screen readers